mnr/writing-wip/Do-Ye0n_lives_on.md

 The shifting graph in his main view is abruptly pushed to the corner.
 In its place is some sort of corporate communiqué, telling him to please report to room 1233, an office upstairs.

 *That was quick*, he thinks.
-Smiling, he grabs his terminal and heads for the elevator.
+Smiling, he heads for the elevator.
 Working in the cube farm was beneath him and he's looking forward to a room with a view of the skyline.

 He presents himself to the elevator station.
 Almost immediately, one of the sliding doors open and calls his name.
 He walks in, the door shuts, and accelerates skyward. *This is poetic*, he thinks.
-The interior is bland, but his visor displays enough interesting data to keep his attention.
-It's only a minute before he's decelerating and stopping on the twelfth floor.
+The interior is bland, but his visor displays enough interesting data to keep him amused.
+It's only a minute before he decelerates and stops on the twelfth floor.

 The door opens to an unfinished space.
-There isn't carpet on the floor, the walls are still rough construction board, and there is no common space.
-His visor informs him to go left, then straight, then open the third door. *This must be an expansion.
-I'm on a new team.
+There isn't carpet on the floor, the walls are still rough construction board.
+There is a faint smell of paint and glue.
+His visor informs him to go left, then straight, then open the third door. *This must be an expansion,* he thinks. *I'm on a new team.
 Probably the director of the team.*

 He opens the door marked 1233 and steps in.
-Two security guards flank a chair, which faces a desk, behind which is sitting a woman younger than Do-Ye0n.
+Two security guards flank a chair which faces a desk, behind which sits a woman younger than Do-Ye0n.
 Other than the desk and chair, there is no other furniture.
 There isn't a window and light seems to come from a hidden source.
 Probably the walls are painted with electro-luminescent paint.
 One of the security guards moves the chair around, motioning for him to sit.
 He does so, arranges his legs and faces the woman.
 He smiles.

 "Do-Ye0n Kurrat?" asks the woman.
 "This is you, correct?"

 "Of course," says Do-Ye0n.
 "I'm pleased to be here."

-"Well, maybe not," she responds.
+"Maybe not," she responds.

 Do-Ye0n notices there is no name band, either real or virtual.
 Neither guard has a name band.
 He's the only person with a name in this office.